The page has been translated by Gen AI.

 You can confirm that the host name has been changed to addc-2.

-In Windows Server, after the initial deployment, it is enabled to bind IPv4 and IPv6 to a single NIC.
-Because Windows servers used in SCP do not use IPv6, IPv6 is disabled to prevent DNS malfunctions, etc. Outputs adapter information that can bind the current IPv6.
-When the Windows server is deployed, unique names are sequentially assigned within the server, and IPv6 is enabled by default.
+In Windows Server, after the initial deployment, a single NIC is enabled to bind both IPv4 and IPv6.
+Because Windows servers used in SCP do not use IPv6, IPv6 is disabled to prevent DNS malfunctions and similar issues.
+Outputs the adapter information that can currently bind IPv6.
+When a Windows server is deployed, unique names are assigned sequentially within the server, and IPv6 is enabled by default.
 The NIC name may vary depending on the Windows OS version and configuration.

-Prints the adapter information that can bind IPv6 currently.
+Displays the adapter information that can currently bind IPv6.

 Color mode